MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-how-create-interactions.md

 > [!NOTE]
 >   If you need to perform another task before finishing the interaction, you can choose **Cancel** and then finish the interaction at a later time.
 This postpones the interaction.

-## To finish and delete postponed interactions
+## <a name="to-finish-and-delete-postponed-interactions" />To finish and delete postponed interactions
 1. Open the contact, salesperson, or interaction log entry.
 2. Choose **Postponed Interactions**.
 3. Select the interaction you want to finish, and then choose the **Resume** action.

-## To create an interaction on a segment
+## <a name="to-create-an-interaction-on-a-segment" />To create an interaction on a segment
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Segments**, and then choose the related link.
 2. In the **Segment page**, in the **Interaction** section, fill in the fields to specify which interaction you want to assign to the segment.